Stony Brook Logo

 Charles B. Wang

 Wang founded Computer Associates International, Inc. with three associates in 1976.
 Born in Shanghai, China, in 1944, he moved to the United States with his family in 1952.
 He earned a BS degree in mathematics from Queen’s College and began his computer career at Columbia University’s Riverside Research Institute as a programming trainee.
-He is the author of Techno Vision II: Every Executive’s Guide to Understanding and Mastering Technology and the Internet, which educates decision-makers about the e-Business Revolution.
-He serves on several corporate boards and has been active in charitable causes such as the Smile Train, the Make a Wish Foundation, and the National Center for Missing and Exploited Children.
-He believes passionately that he should share the benefits of his unique experience and success.
+He was the author of Techno Vision II: Every Executive’s Guide to Understanding and Mastering Technology and the Internet, which educates decision-makers about the e-Business Revolution.
+He served on several corporate boards and had been active in charitable causes such as the Smile Train, the Make a Wish Foundation, and the National Center for Missing and Exploited Children.
+He passionately believed that he should share the benefits of his unique experience and success.
 As a beneficiary of public education, Wang chose to endow Stony Brook University to reach those young people, many of them also immigrants, who will use the gift as a gateway to success.
+On October 21, 2018, Mr. Wang passed away in his home in Oyster Bay.
+His memory and contributions will long be remembered by the members of the University, and the large network of people whose lives have been changed through his presence.

 P.H.
 Tuan